reruo321/Cplus_Practice/029-BoundCheckArray-Template/README.md

 (For example, I divided 'BoundCheckArray.cpp' from 'BoundCheckArray.h' in this project.)

-Moreover, if you DO have distinct .cpp file that contains the definition of member functions, you must add
+Moreover, if you DO have distinct .cpp file that contains the definition of member functions, you must

       #include "BoundCheckArray.cpp"

-to your main.cpp, or the compiler will think the information for class template is not enough.
+include it to your main.cpp, or the compiler will think the information for class template is not enough.

 A translation unit is the basic unit of compilation in C++, and it consists of the contents of a single source file. (+(in)directly included header files)